Skip to Content

 Since Golden Retrievers are descendants of the St. John’s Water Dog from Newfoundland, they carry the genes that are responsible for white markings on the chest, just like Labrador Retrievers and Flat Coated Retrievers.
 But Goldens carry other genes that dominate their golden coat colors.

-The St. John’s Water Dog, the Golden Retriever’s predecessor, was known to have white tuxedo markings on the chest, with white paws, chin, and muzzle.
+“The St. John’s Water Dog, the Golden Retriever’s predecessor, was known to have white tuxedo markings on the chest, with white paws, chin, and muzzle.” – World of Dogz

 These markings were carried down through the generations of the first Labrador Retrievers.
-And as history tells us, Golden Retrievers were bred in Scotland by cross-breeding Flat-coated Retrievers with Tweed Water Spaniels (now extinct) with some other mix of Labradors, Red Setters, and Bloodhounds.
+And, as history tells us, Golden Retrievers were bred in Scotland by cross-breeding Flat-coated Retrievers with Tweed Water Spaniels (now extinct) with some other mix of Labradors, Red Setters, and Bloodhounds.

-While white chest markings or tufts of white still happen occasionally, it does not mean that your dog is not purebred.
+While white chest markings or tufts of white still happen occasionally, it does not mean your dog is not purebred.
 Still, the dog’s markings might lead to penalizing in shows because only a few white hairs on the chest are acceptable.

 According to the AKC official standard for the Golden Retriever breed, it’s acceptable, though not ideal.
 An exception is the whitening or greying of the face or body due to senior years.

 “As a puppy, my dog had white markings on her chest although they soon vanished and merged with her adult coat.
-I was kind of upset to see them go because I thought they were rather cute.”
+I was kind of upset to see them go because I thought they were rather cute.” – World of Dogz

 Golden Retrievers can have white on their paws in rare instances, depending on the dog’s parents.
 The white tips of the paws will usually disappear as the pup grows, similar to white markings on the chest.
 The white paws will be barely noticeable if your Golden is a light cream shade.